Current FINTRAC Approach to Canada MSB Physical Address and Compliance Substance

 What is accepted

-• where services are offered (e.g. branch or agent acting on your behalf);
+• locations where services are offered including branches or agents acting on behalf of the business;

-• your business or compliance activities are managed, or your client and transaction records are kept;
+• compliance or operational activities are managed; or client and transaction records are maintained.

 What is not accepted